d3fc/d3fc/site/src/components/indicator/envelope.md

       .call(candlestick );
 ---

-Envelope is an indicator that defines upper and lower envelope for a given time series.
-It can be used on any value series by specifying the `value` function.
-The channel size can also be easily specified with `factor`.
+An [Envelope](http://www.investopedia.com/terms/e/envelope.asp?optm=sa_v2) is an indicator that defines an upper and a lower level for a given timeseries.
+It can be used on any timeseries by specifying the `value` property.
+The width of channel can also be controlled using `factor` property.

 The example below creates a line series and an envelope indicator: